-Violent and Sexual Offenders
+Violent & Sexual Offenders

-The Residence Life Office must also be notified when a student or student's dependent residing in University residence halls or University Villages is designated as a violent or sexual offender within 24 hours following such designation by a county, state, or federal court.
-The University reserves the right to review the student tenant's or student tenant dependent's offender status and the potential risk to the community due to the tenant's or tenant dependent's residence in the University residence halls or University Villages.
-After such review the University may deny occupancy to a tenant or a tenant's dependent based on either offender's designation status.
+The Residence Life Office must also be notified when a student or student's dependent residing in University residence halls or apartments is designated as a violent or sexual offender within 24 hours following such designation by a county, state, or federal court.
+The University reserves the right to review the student tenant's or student tenant dependent's offender status and the potential risk to the community due to the tenant's or tenant dependent's residence in the University residence halls or apartments.
+After such review, the University may deny occupancy to a tenant or a tenant's dependent based on either offender's designation status.
 A student's failure to provide this required notification may also result in the student's unauthorized occupancy of University premises or other University of Montana Student Conduct Code violations, subjecting the student to Student Conduct Code disciplinary proceedings.

 Pepper spray/mace/bear spray is permitted as a tool for safety and should only be deployed in the case of an emergency.
 If used in an offensive manner and not in self-defense, it is considered a non-lethal weapon subject to this policy.
 Offensive use of pepper spray could also come with criminal charges in the State of Montana.